cloudacademy/stocks-app-ecs/README.md

     aws ecs describe-task-definition --region us-east-1 --task-definition $TASK_DEFN
     ```

     **Note**: Review the `environment` block.
-This contains the creedentials and connection string used by the **Stocks API** to connect to the backed database.
+This contains the credentials and connection string used by the **Stocks API** to connect to the backed database.
 The database FQDN `db.cloudacademy.terraform.local` is registered automatically using the AWS Cloud Map service.

     ```
     "environment": [